The Proposals

 Taylor Wimpey was the first UK homebuilder to achieve the Carbon Trust Standard for our overall approach to carbon management, including our policy, strategy and verification of our data and processes.
 We remain the only volume housebuilder to hold this standard.

-It is anticipated that, in 2025, the Government will make a major update to the standards for new build homes - the Future Homes Standard (FHS) - designed to increase energy efficiency and reduce greenhouse gas emissions.
+It is anticipated that, in 2026, the Government will make a major update to the standards for new build homes - the Future Homes Standard (FHS) - designed to increase energy efficiency and reduce greenhouse gas emissions.
 The ultimate goal is to help the UK reach its national net zero target.

 Taylor Wimpey is testing a wide range of new technologies and fabric solutions in five trial prototype homes to help provide significant insight into how to address major industry challenges to deliver zero carbon ready homes in readiness for the incoming FHS changes.
 The aim is to find solutions to build high quality, low carbon homes.
-The crosssection image below shows an example of the specifications that we are incorporating in to achieve Zero carbon ready homes.
+The cross section image below shows an example of the specifications that we are incorporating in to achieve Zero carbon ready homes.

 Open space, planting and landscaping